shanaallenholder/shanaallenholder/README.md

 ### Hi there 👋 My names Shana

-I am changing careers and moving into software engineering.
+I am changing careers and moving into software development.

 Im currently studying with Coding Black Females on a software engineering intensive bootcamp/course.